-Electives:
+Electives

-Thesis Option: 12 credits of elective courses, as follows
+Thesis Option: 12 credits of elective courses as follows.

-At least 9 credits from the Advising Sheet list of Engineering and Computer Science or Science Bioengineering courses (such as Tissue Engineering, Stem Cell Engineering, Biomaterials, Introduction to Microfluidics and BioMEMS, Introduction to Robotics, NanoBiotechnology, Robotic Applications and Orthopedic Biomechanics, Medical Imaging, Bio-Signal Processing and Bioinformatics).
+At least 9 credits from the Advising Sheet list of Engineering and Computer Science or Science Bioengineering courses (such as Tissue Engineering, Stem Cell Engineering, Biomaterials, Introduction to Microfluidics and BioMEMSs, Introduction to Robotics, NanoBiotechnology, Robotic Applications and Orthopedic Biomechanics, Medical Imaging, Bio-Signal Processing and Bioinformatics).

-Up to 3 elective credits of approved Engineering and Computer Science or Science coursework may be added (courses such as Digital Signal Processing, Digital Image Processing, Machine Learning and Artificial Intelligence, Modern Control, Advanced Database Systems, Nanotechnology, Neuroscience 1 and 2, Immunology, Biology of Cancer, or a directed independent study course).
+Up to 3 elective credits of approved Engineering and Computer Science or Science coursework may be added (courses such as Digital Signal Processing, Digital Image Processing, Machine Learning and Artificial Intelligence, Modern Control, Advanced Database Systems, Nanotechnology, Neuroscience 1 and 2, Immunology, Biology of Cancer, or a Delirected Lindependent Setudy course).

-Non-Thesis Option: 18 credits of elective courses, as follows
+Non-Thesis Option: 18 credits of elective courses as follows.

-At least 9 credits from the Advising Sheet list of Engineering and Computer Science or Science Bioengineering courses (such as Tissue Engineering, Stem Cell Engineering, Biomaterials, Introduction to Microfluidics and BioMEMS, Introduction to Robotics, NanoBiotechnology, Robotic Applications and Orthopedic Biomechanics, Medical Imaging, Bio-Signal Processing and Bioinformatics).
+At least 9 credits from the Advising Sheet of Engineering and Computer Science or Science Bioengineering courses (such as Tissue Engineering, Stem Cell Engineering, Biomaterials, Introduction to Microfluidics and BioMEMSs, Introduction to Robotics, NanoBiotechnology, Robotic Applications and Orthopedic Biomechanics, Medical Imaging, Bio-Signal Processing and Bioinformatics).

-Up to 9 elective credits of approved Engineering and Computer Science or Science coursework may be added (courses such as Digital Signal Processing, Digital Image Processing, Machine Learning and

-Artificial Intelligence, Modern Control, Advanced Database Systems, Nanotechnology, Neuroscience 1 and 2, Immunology, Biology of Cancer, or an additional directed independent study course).
+Up to 9 elective credits of approved Engineering and Computer Science or Science coursework may be added (courses such as Digital Signal Processing, Digital Image Processing, Machine Learning and Artificial Intelligence, Modern Control, Advanced Database Systems, Nanotechnology, Neuroscience 1 and 2, Immunology, Biology of Cancer, or an additional Delirected Lindependent Study course).

-Up to 6 elective credits may be free elective courses (not included on the Bioengineering advising Sheet) subject to approval of the Bioengineering Program Advisor.
+Up to 6 elective credits may be free elective courses (not included on the Bioengineering Advising Sheet) subject to approval of the Bioengineering Program Advisor.